 By now, I felt in rhythm with the IT.
 With my weight forward, finger on the clutch and in third gear, I could transition nicely through the trees.
 I was confident.
-My initial goal was to finish with a time that would have placed me in the middle of a larger B classe.
-It now became catching up to my row on transfer sections and – just maybe – finishing the 2019 Milk Run on my 40-year-old dirt bike.
+My initial goal was to finish with a time that would have placed me in the middle of a the B class.
+I now thought I might catch up to my row on the transfer sections and – just maybe – finish the 2019 Milk Run without houring out on my 40-year-old dirt bike.

 The Milk Run, though, had other ideas.